 One of the interesting things about practicing Buddhism is its emphasis on meditation and mindfulness.
 That might be why many consider it more of a form of psychology rather than a religion.

-Have you ever wanted to know more about how to practice Buddhism?
-Well, for anyone interested in learning more about a spiritual belief system, it’s important to start with the basics.
+Have you wanted to know more about how to start practicing Buddhism?
+This handy beginners guide can help anyone interested in learning more about this spiritual belief system.

 - How to define Buddhism